b166ar/Mac-Mini-Killer/README.md

 and delete all the com.apple.PowerManagement.* files.

 ## USB

+USB ports configured with [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v1-8-1.254559/). it is a simpler way to configure USB than [RehabMan's custom SSDT](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/).
+Especially for beginners.

+Hackintool generates two files: USBPorts.kext and SSDT-EC.aml.

+1. USBPorts.kext goes to /Library/Extensions/
+2. SSDT-EC.aml to  /EFI/ACPI/patched/

-[I followed Rehabman's directions to create an SSDT](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/) to inject only the USB ports on the motherboard.
-You can find it in ACPI → patched folder.
-If you use a front panel USB or connect anything to internal USB-port on the motherboard, you should make your own custom SSDT.
-Mine SSDT is only for back panel USBs.
+Be aware, that I made my config only for motherboards USB.
+It will not work with front USB on your case.
+If you use a front panel USB or connect anything to internal USB-port on the motherboard, you should make USBPorts.kext and SSDT-EC.aml by ourself.

-USB 3.0 and USB-C works perfectly without any port limit patches in Clover.
+This method provides full USB power for my devices.
+I tried to charge my iPad Pro, and amperemeter shows that iPad now draws 1.6A.
+Before [it was 500 mAh max](https://www.tonymacx86.com/threads/success-b1s-mac-mini-killer-with-macos-mojave-i7-8700-gigabyte-z370n-rx560-16gb-ram.260337/page-36#post-1868201).
+No additional kexts and config needed.

 ## Clover Boot options
 I have 3 internal drives: System, Clone and Windows.
 Clover boot screen is a bit messy because of that.
 So I made FileVault compatible Custom boot entries to have only 3 icons.
 Other boot options are Hide.
 I can access them with F3 button.